 Prior to joining Jones Day, Nazli obtained her Ph.D. in genetics at Caltech, where she studied the molecular mechanisms underlying proteolysis.
 She has more than 10 years of industry experience and has conducted research at the European Molecular Biology Laboratory, the Cancer Research Center of Lyon, The Scripps Research Institute, and Genentech.

-- Registered to practice before the United States Patent and Trademark Office.
-Not licensed to practice by the State Bar of California.
+- California and registered to practice before the United States Patent and Trademark Office